effExTeam/Precision-Observables-and-Higgs-Signals-Effective-passageto-select-BSM/README.md

 Solid blue (dashed red/green) constant-probability-contours enclose the 68% and dot-dashed blue (dotted red/green) ones enclose the 95% credible regions, respectively.
 Coloured regions (blue/red/green) with variable density depict the high probability regions.
 2D plot files are named as {model name}_ {parameter_1}_ {parameter_2}.

-In 1D plots, median and 68% quantile are shown for point estimates, alongwith the histogram and PDF.
+In 1D plots, median and 68% credible intervals are shown for point estimates, alongwith the histogram and PDF.